IMAGE CREATION, POST-PRODUCTION & CATEGORY FAQs

 - Changes in density, contrast, colour and/or saturation levels that alter content by obscuring or eliminating backgrounds, and/or objects or people in the background of the picture.

-The Awards Team reserves the right to request original RAW file(s), slide(s) or negative(s) and/or to disqualify images where post-processing is deemed to have exceeded acceptable photo-journalistic practices.
+The Awards Committee reserves the right to request original RAW file(s), slide(s) or negative(s) and/or to disqualify images where post-processing is deemed to have exceeded acceptable photo-journalistic practices.

 HOW ARE ANALOGUE AND HISTORICAL PROCESS PRINTS DEFINED?